seasonedfish/fishersun.com/src/content/posts/using-a-built-in-binding-thats-shadowed/index.md

 tags: ["javascript"]
 ---

-How do you use the built-in JavaScript Map in a module that already imports another Map from a library?
+How do you use the built-in JavaScript Map in a module that already imports another Map?
 I had this question today and didn't find a clear source on it, so I'll write about my findings.

 I was working in legacy code where we used Immutable.js.